Sifir-io/cyphernode-app/README.md

 ![Sifir Logo](./docs/images/logo_onLightBG_tealLogo_darkText.png)

-# Cyphernode App and UI
+# Sifir Desktop App and UI
-Runs as a Cyphernode app to securley bridge communciation between Cyphernode and Sifir mobile wallet.
+Runs as on your computer/pi to securley bridge communciation between your Bitcoin and Lightning nodes (via Cyphernode) and the Sifir mobile app.

 ## :warning:  WARNING: ALPHA SOFTWARE :warning:
-Sifir is very much WIP and is meant for reckless Bitcoiners looking for a badass wallet.
-Plebs comeback later please.
+Sifir is very much WIP.

 ## Requirements
 - Docker